Adrián Saba: Career

 At the age of 18, he received a Fulbright scholarship to train as a film director at Hofstra University in New York.
-His graduation thesis, the short film El Río (2010) (based on a story by Julio Cortázar), by which won the first prize at the 11th Martil Film Festival.
+His graduation thesis, the short film El Río (2010) (based on a story by Julio Cortázar), which won the first prize at the 11th Martil Film Festival.

 In 2011, he founded the production company Flamingo Films.
 In 2012, he released his first film The Cleaner, which received a special mention in the New Directors category at the San Sebastián International Film Festival and also triumphed in the New Voices/New Visions category at the Palm Springs International Film Festival.

 In 2013, the Cinéfondation of the Cannes Festival selected Adrián as one of the six chosen to be part of its artistic residency program La Résidence in Paris.
 In that space he developed the script for his second feature film The Dreamer (2016), premiering at the 66th Berlin International Film Festival and winning the award for Best Peruvian Film at the 20th Lima Film Festival.

 In 2023, he premiered his third film The Erection of Toribio Bardelli at the 27th Lima Film Festival where it competed for Best Picture.